 In 2021, Beverly Hills, CA had a population of 32.9k people with a median age of 46.5 and a median household income of $103,944.
 Between 2020 and 2021 the population of Beverly Hills, CA declined from 33,709 to 32,903, a −2.39% decrease and its median household income grew from $101,241 to $103,944, a 2.67% increase.

 The 5 largest ethnic groups in Beverly Hills, CA are White (Non-Hispanic) (74%), Asian (Non-Hispanic) (11.3%), Two+ (Non-Hispanic) (4.62%), White (Hispanic) (3.88%), and Other (Hispanic) (2%).

 None of the households in Beverly Hills, CA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2020, the median property value in Beverly Hills, CA was $2M, and the homeownership rate was 43.3%.
-Most people in Beverly Hills, CA drove alone to work, and the average commute time was 25.3 minutes.
+Most people in Beverly Hills, CA drove alone to work, and the average commute time was 26.3 minutes.
 The average car ownership in Beverly Hills, CA was 2 cars per household.